odaacabeef/midi-cable/README.md

 # MIDI Cable

-Forwards MIDI output messages from one device to the input of another device.
+CLI for managing the flow of MIDI messages among devices.

 ## Usage